devinit/datahub/README.md

 ```
 npm install # in root
 npm install -g lerna # this is a lerna monorepo
-lerna bootstrap --hoist #install dependencies in all packages
+lerna bootstrap #install dependencies in all packages

 ```